barbosa89/packager/README.md

-# Packager: This package allows to classes invoke static style, using pseudo facade classes.
+# Packager: This package allows calling classes in static style, through the use of facade classes.

 ## Installation